Strengthening pathways to action for just and sustainable livestock systems.

 CRILS is committed to ensuring this process is participatory and that the spaces and events we host are free of bigotry, oppression, and brutality in all forms.

-The CRILS Network hosted a two-day, in-person workshop to bring academics and non-academics together on the 16th and 17th of April 2024, at the Royal Veterinary College, London, United Kingdom.
+The CRILS Network hosted a two-day, in-person workshop and a public lecture to bring academics and non-academics together at the Royal Veterinary College, London, United Kingdom.

-Join our interactive online sessions to share and discuss your work
+Join our interactive online workshops to share and discuss your work

 ONLINE WORKSHOPS